abdurrahim220/30daysPython_challenge/Condition/readme.md

 ##  Python Conditions and If statements
-        --Python supports the usual logical conditions from mathematics:
+        Python supports the usual logical conditions from mathematics:

 - Equals: a == b
 - Not Equals: a != b